its-saanvi/linux-mcsr/doc/minecraft/wayland/waywall-config.md

 [Waywall Barebones Config](https://github.com/arjuncgore/waywall_barebones_config)

 The community of speedrunners also publishes their own configuration files in `#configuration-showcase` in the Discord server.
 Feel free to check those out and ask any questions if you want to use any features from them.

-Waywall is configured in Lua, a lightweight and easy-to-learn scripting language.
-The config file for Waywall is located at the following path `~/.config/waywall/init.lua` by default.
-If you make any changes in your config file and wish to reload your config, simply save `init.lua` (This may not reload certain parts of your config; those may require restarting your Minecraft instance.).

 ## Profiles
 You can also load a config from any other Lua file in `~/.config/waywall/` by using the `--profile` argument in the wrapper command.
 This can be used to have multiple configurations for different instances.
 For example, setting your wrapper command to `waywall wrap --profile ranked --` reads a config from `~/.config/waywall/ranked.lua`.